aridiosilva/TDD/README.md

 ## Positive and Negative Unit Test Cases

+For effective testing, we must use both - Positive and Negative testing - which give enough confidence in the quality of the software.

 ### What is Positive Testing ?

 - Positive Testing is a type of testing which is performed on a software application by providing the VALID DATA sets as an input.